UCL/ECON-CLUSTER/README.md

 [shell script for the Sun Grid Engine](https://www.econ.ucl.ac.uk/wiki/index.php/Non-interactive_sessions)

-The remainder of this section discusses the specific commands required to run on the CS cluster.
+The remainder of this section discusses some specific command options you can include in the job script.

-### Requesting memory for parallel jobs
+### Requesting memory and running time

-In addition to the example shell scripts, you should add lines specifying hard run time and memory requirements to your shell script.
-For example, when you submit a job, in the shell script you must add the following SGE flags:
+To request memory and running time, add lines like the following to your job script:

 ```sh
 #$ -l h_rt=1:10:35  # This line specifies run time of 1 hour, 10 mins and 35 seconds
 #$ -l tmem=1.9G,h_vmem=1.9G # This specifies 1.9 Gigabytes (can also specify M for Megabytes of k for kilobytes)
 ```

-The job will run without it if omitted, but with restrictive defaults applied.
-The defaults are:
+Without these options, the job will run with default options:

 ```sh
 #$ -l h_rt=0:0:30  # 30 mins is default hard run time
 #$ -l tmem=256M,h_vmem=256M # Default is 256MB
 ```

-### Advanced Settings: Parallel Environment
+### Requesting a parallel environment

-If you wish to control the parallel environment used by your cluster job there are several parallel environments on the CS cluster:
+If you are running a paralllel job that uses more than one nodes on the cluster, you need to specify the parallel environment:

 - `smp`: single node with multiple workers
 - `matlabpe2014b`: parallel environment specific to Matlab.
 CS only support b release each year.
 Matlab 2015b is yet to be supported.